ryantd42/NY-Legislative-Git/2023/S3372A-2023/bill.md

   §  2.
 Subdivisions 2, 3, 4 and 5 of section 381 of the executive law,
- subdivision 2 as amended by chapter 560 of the laws of 2010 and subdivi- sions 3, 4 and 5 as added by chapter  707  of  the  laws  of  1981,  are amended,  subdivision 6 is renumbered subdivision 8 and two new subdivi- sions 6 and 7 are added to read as follows:
+ subdivision 2 as amended by chapter 560 of the laws of 2010 and subdivi- sions 3, 4 and 5 as added by chapter  707  of  the  laws  of  1981,  are
+ S. 3372--A  4

+ amended,  subdivision 6 is renumbered subdivision 8 and two new subdivi- sions 6 and 7 are added to read as follows:
-  2. Except as may be provided in regulations of the secretary  pursuant to subdivision one of this section, AND SUBJECT TO THE PROVISIONS RELAT- ING  TO  CITIES  WITH  A  POPULATION OF OVER ONE MILLION AS SET FORTH IN PARAGRAPH C OF SUBDIVISION ONE OF SECTION THREE HUNDRED EIGHTY-THREE  OF THIS  ARTICLE,  every  local government shall administer and enforce the uniform fire prevention and building code and the state energy conserva-
+  2. Except as may be provided in regulations of the secretary pursuant to subdivision one of this section, AND SUBJECT TO THE PROVISIONS RELAT- ING TO CITIES WITH A POPULATION OF OVER ONE  MILLION  AS  SET  FORTH  IN PARAGRAPH  C OF SUBDIVISION ONE OF SECTION THREE HUNDRED EIGHTY-THREE OF THIS ARTICLE, every local government shall administer  and  enforce  the uniform fire prevention and building code and the state energy conserva- tion  construction  code on and after the first day of January, nineteen hundred eighty-four, provided, however,  that  a  local  government  may enact  a  local law prior to the first day of July in any year providing that it will not enforce such codes on and after the first day of [Janu- ary] APRIL next succeeding.
- S. 3372  4

- tion construction code on and after the first day of  January,  nineteen hundred  eighty-four,  provided,  however,  that  a local government may enact a local law prior to the first day of July in any  year  providing that it will not enforce such codes on and after the first day of [Janu- ary] APRIL next succeeding.
 In such event the county in which said local government is situated shall administer and enforce  such  codes  within such  local  government  from and after the first day of [January] APRIL next succeeding the effective date of such local law, in accordance with the provisions of paragraph b of subdivision five of this section unless the county shall have PREVIOUSLY enacted a local law providing  that  it will not enforce such codes within that county.
 In such event the secre- tary  in  the place and stead of the local government shall, directly or by [contract] USING THE SERVICES OF ANY CONTRACTORS OR OTHER THIRD-PARTY PROVIDERS AS THE SECRETARY MAY DEEM  TO  BE  QUALIFIED,  administer  and enforce  the uniform code and the state energy conservation construction code WITHIN SUCH LOCAL GOVERNMENT ON AND AFTER THE FIRST  DAY  OF  APRIL NEXT  SUCCEEDING.
 A  COUNTY  THAT  IS RESPONSIBLE FOR ADMINISTERING AND ENFORCING SUCH CODES WITHIN A LOCAL GOVERNMENT PURSUANT TO THE FOREGOING PROVISIONS OF THIS SUBDIVISION MAY ENACT A LOCAL LAW PRIOR TO THE  FIRST DAY OF OCTOBER IN ANY YEAR PROVIDING THAT IT WILL NOT ENFORCE SUCH CODES WITHIN  SUCH  LOCAL  GOVERNMENT ON AND AFTER THE FIRST DAY OF APRIL NEXT SUCCEEDING.
 IN SUCH EVENT, THE SECRETARY, IN THE PLACE AND STEAD OF SUCH LOCAL GOVERNMENT, SHALL, DIRECTLY  OR  BY  USING  THE  SERVICES  OF  ANY CONTRACTORS  OR OTHER THIRD-PARTY PROVIDERS AS THE SECRETARY MAY DEEM TO BE QUALIFIED, ADMINISTER AND ENFORCE SUCH CODES IN SUCH LOCAL GOVERNMENT FROM AND AFTER THE FIRST DAY OF APRIL NEXT SUCCEEDING.
 A  LOCAL  GOVERN- MENT  THAT  ADOPTS  A  LOCAL LAW PROVIDING THAT IT WILL NOT ENFORCE SUCH CODES ON AND AFTER THE FIRST DAY OF APRIL NEXT SUCCEEDING SHALL PROMPTLY NOTIFY THE COUNTY IN WHICH SUCH LOCAL  GOVERNMENT  IS  LOCATED  AND  THE SECRETARY  OF  THE  ADOPTION  OF  SUCH LOCAL LAW.
 A COUNTY THAT ADOPTS A LOCAL LAW PROVIDING THAT IT WILL NOT ENFORCE SUCH CODES ON AND AFTER THE FIRST DAY OF APRIL NEXT SUCCEEDING  SHALL  PROMPTLY  NOTIFY  EACH  LOCAL GOVERNMENT  IN  WHICH  SUCH  COUNTY  IS ADMINISTERING AND ENFORCING SUCH CODES AND THE SECRETARY OF THE ADOPTION  OF  SUCH  LOCAL  LAW.
 A  local government  or  a  county  may repeal a local law which provides that it will not enforce such codes and shall thereafter administer and  enforce such  codes as provided above.
 Two or more local governments may provide for joint administration and enforcement of the uniform code, the  state energy conservation construction code, or both, by agreement pursuant to article  five-G  of  the general municipal law.
 Any local government may enter into agreement with the county in which such local  government  is situated  to  administer  and enforce the uniform code, the state energy conservation construction code, or both, within such  local  government.
  Local  governments  or  counties THAT ADMINISTER AND ENFORCE THE UNIFORM CODE, THE STATE ENERGY CONSERVATION  CONSTRUCTION  CODE,  OR  BOTH,  may charge  AND  COLLECT  fees  to  defray  the  costs of administration and enforcement.
+WHERE THE SECRETARY IS RESPONSIBLE FOR ADMINISTRATION  AND ENFORCEMENT  OF  THE  UNIFORM  CODE  AND  STATE  ENERGY  CONSERVATION
+ S. 3372--A  5

-WHERE THE SECRETARY IS RESPONSIBLE FOR ADMINISTRATION AND ENFORCEMENT  OF  THE  UNIFORM  CODE  AND  STATE  ENERGY  CONSERVATION CONSTRUCTION CODE WITHIN A LOCAL GOVERNMENT PURSUANT TO THIS SUBDIVISION OR  PURSUANT TO PARAGRAPH E OF SUBDIVISION FOUR OF THIS SECTION, (A) THE SECRETARY SHALL ADMINISTER AND ENFORCE THE CODES IN ACCORDANCE WITH  THE PROVISIONS  OF  THE SECRETARY'S CODE ENFORCEMENT PROGRAM; (B) SUCH RULES AND REGULATIONS SHALL BE DEEMED TO BE THE  APPLICABLE  CODE  ENFORCEMENT PROGRAM  FOR  THE  PURPOSES  OF SECTION THREE HUNDRED EIGHTY-TWO OF THIS ARTICLE; AND (C) THE SECRETARY MAY CHARGE AND COLLECT FEES TO DEFRAY THE COSTS OF ADMINISTRATION AND ENFORCEMENT.
+ CONSTRUCTION CODE WITHIN A LOCAL GOVERNMENT PURSUANT TO THIS SUBDIVISION OR PURSUANT TO PARAGRAPH E OF SUBDIVISION FOUR OF THIS SECTION, (A)  THE SECRETARY  SHALL ADMINISTER AND ENFORCE THE CODES IN ACCORDANCE WITH THE PROVISIONS  OF  THE SECRETARY'S CODE ENFORCEMENT PROGRAM; (B) SUCH RULES AND REGULATIONS SHALL BE DEEMED TO BE THE  APPLICABLE  CODE  ENFORCEMENT PROGRAM  FOR  THE  PURPOSES  OF SECTION THREE HUNDRED EIGHTY-TWO OF THIS ARTICLE; AND (C) THE SECRETARY MAY CHARGE AND COLLECT FEES TO DEFRAY THE COSTS OF ADMINISTRATION AND ENFORCEMENT.
- S. 3372  5

   3. On and after the first day of July, nineteen  hundred  eighty-five, the  secretary  shall  have  power  to investigate [and conduct hearings relative to] whether administration and enforcement of the uniform  fire prevention  and  building  code  AND  THE  STATE  ENERGY  CONSERVATION CONSTRUCTION CODE complies with the minimum standards promulgated pursu- ant to subdivision one of this section.
 IN CONNECTION  WITH  ANY  SUCH INVESTIGATION,  THE  SECRETARY  SHALL  HAVE THE POWER TO ISSUE SUBPOENAS COMPELLING THE TESTIMONY OF WITNESSES, THE PRODUCTION OF  DOCUMENTS,  OR BOTH,  AND  THE  POWER, AT THE SECRETARY'S DISCRETION, TO CONDUCT ONE OR MORE HEARINGS.
 At least ten days written  notice  of  any  such  hearing shall  be provided to the elective or appointive chief executive officer or, if there be none, the chairman of the legislative body of the  local government or county whose administration and enforcement of the uniform code AND STATE ENERGY CONSERVATION CONSTRUCTION CODE is at issue.
   4. If  the secretary determines that a local government has failed to administer and enforce the uniform fire  prevention  and  building  code AND/OR  THE  STATE  ENERGY  CONSERVATION CONSTRUCTION CODE in accordance with the minimum standards promulgated pursuant to  subdivision  one  of this  section,  the  secretary  shall take any of the following actions, either individually or in combination in any sequence:
   a.
 The secretary may issue an  order  compelling  compliance  by  such local  government  with  the  MINIMUM  standards [for administration and enforcement of the uniform code] PROMULGATED PURSUANT TO SUBDIVISION ONE OF THIS SECTION.
   b.
 THE SECRETARY MAY APPOINT AND REMOVE ANY PERSON DEEMED QUALIFIED BY THE SECRETARY AS AN OVERSIGHT OFFICER, WHO  SHALL  HAVE  THE  POWER  AND AUTHORITY TO DO ANY OF THE FOLLOWING, AT THE DISCRETION OF THE OVERSIGHT
  OFFICER:
   (I)  OBSERVE,  REVIEW  RECORDS  AND REPORT ON COMPLIANCE BY SUCH LOCAL GOVERNMENT WITH THE MINIMUM STANDARDS PROMULGATED PURSUANT  TO  SUBDIVI- SION ONE OF THIS SECTION;
   (II)  DIRECT ALL OR ANY PART OF THE CODE ENFORCEMENT ACTIVITIES OF THE LOCAL GOVERNMENT'S CODE ENFORCEMENT PERSONNEL; AND (III) TAKE ANY OTHER STEPS DEEMED  BY  THE  OVERSIGHT  OFFICER  TO  BE NECESSARY OR APPROPRIATE TO ENSURE THAT THE UNIFORM CODE AND STATE ENER- GY  CONSERVATION  CONSTRUCTION CODE ARE ADMINISTERED AND ENFORCED WITHIN SUCH LOCAL GOVERNMENT IN A DUE AND PROPER MANNER AND IN COMPLIANCE  WITH THE  MINIMUM  STANDARDS  PROMULGATED PURSUANT TO SUBDIVISION ONE OF THIS SECTION.
 ANY PERSON WHO IS APPOINTED AS AN OVERSIGHT  OFFICER  PURSUANT TO  THIS  PARAGRAPH  SHALL BE DEEMED TO BE A STATE OFFICER UNDER SECTION TWO OF THE PUBLIC OFFICERS LAW.
-  C. The secretary may ask the attorney general to institute in the name of  the  secretary  an action or proceeding seeking appropriate legal or equitable relief to require such  local  government  to  administer  and enforce the uniform code AND STATE ENERGY CONSERVATION CONSTRUCTION CODE IN  A DUE AND PROPER MANNER AND IN COMPLIANCE WITH THE MINIMUM STANDARDS PROMULGATED PURSUANT TO SUBDIVISION ONE OF THIS SECTION,  INCLUDING  BUT NOT LIMITED TO REQUIRING SUCH LOCAL GOVERNMENT TO TAKE SPECIFIC REMEDIAL ACTIONS,  SUCH  AS ESTABLISHING AND ENFORCING AN EFFECTIVE CODE ENFORCE- MENT  PROGRAM,  CONDUCTING  FIRE  SAFETY  AND  PROPERTY  MAINTENANCE INSPECTIONS,  INCREASING THE FREQUENCY OF FIRE SAFETY AND PROPERTY MAIN- TENANCE INSPECTIONS, AND TAKING ENFORCEMENT ACTIONS THAT ARE TIMELY  AND RESPONSIVE  TO  CIRCUMSTANCES  ASSOCIATED  WITH THE PROPERTY IN QUESTION WHEN VIOLATIONS ARE IDENTIFIED.
+  C. The secretary may ask the attorney general to institute in the name of the secretary an action or proceeding seeking  appropriate  legal  or equitable  relief  to  require  such  local government to administer and enforce the uniform code AND STATE ENERGY CONSERVATION CONSTRUCTION CODE IN A DUE AND PROPER MANNER AND IN COMPLIANCE WITH THE MINIMUM  STANDARDS PROMULGATED  PURSUANT  TO SUBDIVISION ONE OF THIS SECTION, INCLUDING BUT NOT LIMITED TO REQUIRING SUCH LOCAL GOVERNMENT TO TAKE SPECIFIC REMEDIAL
-  [c. the] D. THE secretary may designate the county in which such local government is located, OR ANY OTHER LOCAL GOVERNMENT THAT ADJOINS OR  IS
- S. 3372  6
+ S. 3372--A  6

+ ACTIONS, SUCH AS ESTABLISHING AND ENFORCING AN EFFECTIVE  CODE  ENFORCE- MENT  PROGRAM,  CONDUCTING  FIRE  SAFETY  AND  PROPERTY  MAINTENANCE INSPECTIONS, INCREASING THE FREQUENCY OF FIRE SAFETY AND PROPERTY  MAIN- TENANCE  INSPECTIONS, AND TAKING ENFORCEMENT ACTIONS THAT ARE TIMELY AND RESPONSIVE TO CIRCUMSTANCES ASSOCIATED WITH  THE  PROPERTY  IN  QUESTION WHEN VIOLATIONS ARE IDENTIFIED.
- REASONABLY PROXIMATE TO SUCH LOCAL GOVERNMENT, to administer and enforce the uniform code AND STATE ENERGY CONSERVATION CONSTRUCTION CODE in such local  government.
+  [c. the] D. THE secretary may designate the county in which such local government  is located, OR ANY OTHER LOCAL GOVERNMENT THAT ADJOINS OR IS REASONABLY PROXIMATE TO SUCH LOCAL GOVERNMENT, to administer and enforce the uniform code AND STATE ENERGY CONSERVATION CONSTRUCTION CODE in such local government.
 DESIGNATION OF AN ADJOINING  OR  REASONABLY  PROXIMATE LOCAL  GOVERNMENT  SHALL  BE SUBJECT TO THE CONSENT OF THE SUPERVISOR OR MAYOR, AS APPLICABLE, OF SUCH LOCAL GOVERNMENT.
 In  the  case  of  such designation,  the  provisions  of subdivision five of this section shall